 So now that you have a fair idea of why your account was suspended, you might want to know what you can do to remove the suspension.

 First and foremost, thoroughly scale the suspension email Amazon sent you and understand their reasons for doing so.
 Review your selling practices and analyze if they align with Amazon’s policies.

-Lastly, it is important to remember that even the most carefully created appeal letter and provided invoices of authenticity is not a guarantee for a reinstated account.
+Lastly, it is important to remember that even the most carefully created appeal letter and provided invoices of authenticity are not a guarantee for a reinstated account.

 Most of the time Amazon will suspend your account and won’t even return your hard-earned money.

-That’s where we can help you to setup a new sellers account (even if you had a suspended one) and resume selling on Amazon again.
+That’s where we can help you set up a new seller’s account (even if you had a suspended one) and resume selling on Amazon again.